Managing Holidays Stress

 While working with Dean, he realized he needed to take a moment to catch his breath, hold his tongue, and remember his true values to circumvent an event that may cause hurt feelings, embarrassment, and lingering regret.

 Working with an individual’s personal value system is an integral part of my work and techniques and an activity frequently used in private sessions in my office.
-Dean was familiar with this process and his own personal list of values.
-After his visit with his family, he reported that on more than one occasion, he took a few minutes out of his activities to reassess his list and compare his typical “knee-jerk” reactions in family situations to what he really wanted to gain as an outcome.
+Dean was familiar with this process and his list of values.
+After his visit with his family, he reported that on more than one occasion, he took a few minutes out of his activities to reassess his list and compare his typical “knee-jerk” reactions in family situations to what he wanted to gain as an outcome.

 Instead of participating in an escalating battle of wills or engaging in complaints, gossip, or impatience, he focused on his desire to be the change that he always wanted to experience in his family dynamics.
 He kept his sights set on achieving a supportive, loving, peaceful group experience that would create fond memories for everyone while encouraging the development of positive goals for the younger members of the family.